-The Board manages the other risks by determining a diversified asset allocation appropriate for the Scheme's liabilities.
+The Board manages the other risks by determining an asset allocation appropriate for the provision to meet the operating expenses of the Scheme.
 In addition, the Board selects the investment managers, sets their mandates and monitors performance against those mandates.

-Based on the Scheme's asset allocation and the long term rate of return for each asset class (after investment management and custody fees, and after tax), and after deducting a provision for the Scheme's operating expenses (after tax), the long run investment return for the Scheme is estimated to be 2.5 % per annum.
+Based on the Scheme's asset allocation and the long term rate of return for cash (after investment management and custody fees, and after tax), the long run investment return for the Scheme is estimated to be 0.8% per annum.

-If the long term rates of return for all of the asset classes increased by 10% this would increase the investment return from 2.5% to 2.8% per annum.
-Similarly, if the long term rates of return for the asset classes decreased by 10%, the investment return would decrease to 2.2% per annum.
-This would increase or decrease the before tax profit by approximately \$315,000.
+If the long term rate of return for Cash increased by 10% this would increase the investment return from 0.8% to 1.0% per annum.
+Similarly, if the long term rate of return for Cash decreased by 10%, the investment return would decrease to 0.6% per annum.
+This would increase or decrease the profit by approximately \$67,000.